Murder of Brittanee Drexel: Investigation

 Myrtle Beach police began looking for Drexel the following morning.
 They located the security camera footage from the Blue Water Resort and found the friends she had visited.
 The last person who had reported seeing Drexel before she had left was identified as Peter Brozowitz, a 20-year-old nightclub promoter she had known from the Rochester area and who was also vacationing in Myrtle Beach.
 They had apparently met at a local nightclub the night before.
-After police interviewed Brozowitz and the men with whom he was sharing his hotel rooms, they said that "no one has been ruled in or out," adding that they did not have any persons of interest.
+After police interviewed Brozowitz and the men with whom he was sharing his hotel room, they said that "no one has been ruled in or out," adding that they did not have any persons of interest.

 Police searched Drexel's hotel room, finding all of the clothes she had packed, but not her purse or cell phone.
 The phone's network pings were tracked on a path leading 50–60 mi south of Myrtle Beach, in an area along U.S. Route 17 near the Georgetown–Charleston county line.
 The pings had stopped abruptly early on the morning of April 26, the day after her disappearance.
 Areas near there and around Myrtle Beach where a body might have been disposed of were then searched for eleven days.
 In 2011, police searched an apartment in Georgetown County, but that effort did not yield any information that helped identify a suspect.

 Dawn and Brozowitz had several confrontations on the television show Dr. Phil, during which Brozowitz often expressed frustration at the damage to his reputation.
 Dawn, who had driven to Myrtle Beach the day after her daughter's disappearance, eventually relocated there permanently to be close to where Drexel had last been seen and to better monitor the progress of the investigation.
 In a 2014 newspaper article on the case's fifth anniversary, she expressed her theory that Drexel had defied her to go to Myrtle Beach because she had been "promised something" of interest, such as a modeling job.

 Dawn believed that her daughter had been trafficked, but the Myrtle Beach police did not believe this was a strong possibility due to their claim of little or no trafficking taking place in their jurisdiction.
 A 2019 report conducted by the South Carolina Human Trafficking task force rated Horry County as the number one county in South Carolina for reported human trafficking victims.